 [gfycat data_id=”ShockingPoliteAlligatorgar” data_controls=true]

 One of the traits that McDermott loves in his safeties is not only tackling but their ability to create pressure.
 Their ability to blitz off the edge is important to McDermott.
 Last season according to Pro Football Focus his safeties blitzed 44 times and created 13 total pressures.
 This tactic is something that he brought with him from Jim Johnson’s scheme.
 Woods has the ability to rush from all over the field.

 On this play the defensive coordinator blitzes Woods from the field.
 Woods does a great job of attacking outside in.
 He aims to the QBs back shoulder so that the QB can’t break contain.
 The QB hitches up, but Woods adjusts and gets the sack.
 Great exhibition in angles and change of direction.

 LA Tech also lined him up in the slot at times and he didn’t miss a beat.
 The WR releases outside then drives down field.
 Woods mirrors him, shows his fluidity in his hips then gets into the receivers hip pocket.
 He is aware that he has help over the top so he is able to be aggressive.
 He feels the WR breaking to the sideline so he runs the route for him and picks the pass off.
 But it doesn’t end there, he shows off his ball tracking skills, catches the ball at its highest point and even manages to get one foot down.
 Great play by the senior DB.

 Woods is a safety that obviously the staff and scouts believe shows the traits that McDermott is looking for in his safeties.
 The ability to tackle, rush the passer and cover on the back end.
-Woods is likely a late round pick or undrafted free agent, but guys like this are the type of players that McDermott has had a knack of developing and finding roles for in his defenses.
+Woods is likely a 5th round pick, but guys like this are the type of players that McDermott has had a knack of developing and finding roles for in his defenses.